urbancamo/urbancamo.github.io/devblog.md

 The Toughbooks have a two button trackpad.
 It's not the best or most responsive trackpad, it could be twice the size, but it is a standard since the CF-30.
 With only two buttons cut-and-paste via the middle button standard doesn't worth without a tweak to `xinput` (there are various suggestions on how to do this, but these seems to be at the right level).

-So the command that I need to run is:
+So the command that I need to run on the CF-30 is:

 ```
 xinput set-prop 11 "libinput Middle Emulation Enabled" 1